BradoBrain/CombineLearning/README.md

 .prefix(untilOutputFrom:) - operator will let items continue to be passed through a pipeline until it receives a value from another pipeline.
 This is the opposite of .drop(untilOutputFrom:) operator.
 The second pipeline is like a switch that closes the first pipeline.

+.prepend - operator that publishes data first befor publisher will send out its first data.

 //Timing control